 Interestingly, Josh and I regularly host overnight guests at our home, since we live several hours drive from most of our family and longtime friends.
-We have a small (by American standards) story-and-a-half Cape Cod house with 1,500 square feet, 3 bedrooms and 2 baths.
+We have a small (by American standards) story-and-a-half Cape Cod house with just over 1,500 square feet, 3 bedrooms and 2 baths.
 We don’t have a guest room and we don’t keep extra items on hand for guests, but we have figured out ways to be decent hosts.
-(We think… they do keep coming back!)
+(We think… They do keep coming back!)

-- Remember: if guests want to stay at a 5-star hotel, they should stay at a 5-star hotel: This is our mindset when hosting guests, and I think it’s helpful.
+This is our mindset when hosting guests, and I think it’s helpful.
 Guests spending the night at our house understand that it is home to five people, three of them children.
 If you’re staying with us, we will feed you, laugh and swap stories with you, and provide you a place to sleep and access to bathroom facilities.
 The sleeping arrangements may be a pullout couch and the bathroom facilities may include light-up Spiderman toothbrushes, but everything will be clean and suitable to most folks’ sleep/bath needs.
 If my guests aren’t cool with that, they really should just stay somewhere else.
 We’ll both be happier!

-- Consider offering up your own bedroom: When we host families with babies or toddlers, we always give them our own bedroom so the entire family can stay together.
+When we host families with babies or toddlers, we always give them our own bedroom so the entire family can stay together.
 (This is so nice for families who still get up with babies in the night.)
 Our bedroom is the largest in the house, with plenty of floor space for pack-n-plays and air mattresses.
 Also, it has an attached bathroom, which is just a bonus in terms of privacy.
 I figure if people have made the effort to travel to us with babies and toddlers, they deserve the nicest room in the house!
 Josh and I pack a small suitcase for ourselves and move downstairs to our daughter’s room (she has a double bed) and we put her in with her brothers on a sleeping bag on the floor.
 While this might sound like a lot of finagling, everybody is happy and it’s fun, kind of like camping in your own house.

-- Create a kids’ room: If guests have kids close to our own kids’ age, we put all the kids in one bedroom with a bunch of sleeping bags on the floor.
+If guests have kids close to our own kids’ age, we put all the kids in one bedroom with a bunch of sleeping bags on the floor.
 Yes, this is a bit chaotic at actual bedtime, but I can only imagine the fun memories my kids will have of these wild sleepovers!

-- Go outside: If you have lots of guests and space inside the house is tight, consider ways to make the outside an additional hangout space.
+If you have lots of guests and space inside the house is tight, consider ways to make the outside an additional hangout space.
 Grill out, have the kids play with bubbles and sidewalk chalk, or head to a local park.
 If the weather isn’t cooperating, check out local museums or events.
 This is a great way to introduce your guests (and yourself!) to the unique offerings in your community.

 I hope this post helps you realize that–yes–you can easily host overnight guests without living in a large home or keeping enough plates to host a presidential reception.
 Cheers to happy hosting!